sourcegraph/checkup/README.md

 ### Other kinds of checks or storage providers

-Need to check more than HTTP?
-S3 too Amazony for you?
 You can implement your own Checker and Storage types.
 If it's general enough, feel free to submit a pull request so others can use it too!

 ### Building with Docker